Disclaimer:

 Nobody's untouchable in our democracy. ,

-the prizes
+prizes paradigm

-my [advertising-coveting & promoting] "soap opera digest of space" "news"
+[advertising-coveting & promoting] "soap opera digest of space" "news"

 service.
 Meanwhile my